 - Go on a weed patrol and remove any weeds that sprouted over winter or that you didn’t get to last fall.
 They’ll come out readily in the soft spring soil.
 Be sure to dig perennial weeds or spot-spray the broad-leaf ones with a liquid weed-killer.

 - Prevent weeds from germinating by applying Preen.
-Preen remains effective for up to 3 months with Preen Garden Weed Preventer and up to 4 months with Preen Southern Weed Preventer.
-For those practicing organic gardening, use Preen Vegetable Garden Weed Preventer with corn gluten.
-Organic Preen can be reapplied every four to six weeks.
+Preen remains effective for up to 3 months with Preen Garden Weed Preventer.
+For vegetable gardening, use Preen Natural Vegetable Garden Weed Preventer with corn gluten.
+This product can be reapplied every four to six weeks.

 - Get plants that YOU want in place.
 Once these fill the space, there’s less room left for weeds.